 The cheapest rate we found for a room like this was on booking.com.
 We paid £174 to have the benefit of free cancellation.
 However, the non-refundable rate is £16 cheaper.
 It also pays to book in advance: if you were to book now for June (the month we travelled to Georgia) next year, the rate is currently advertised as £164 (free cancellation) or £148 (non-refundable).

-All these prices include an incredible buffet breakfast.
+All these prices include the most incredible buffet breakfast.

 It wouldn’t be a five-star hotel if there weren’t a wealth of facilities and services on offer here.
 Here’s what you can expect: